 Depression is a mental health disorder.
 Symptoms of mental illness tend to be different for each person that is affected.
 Also, there are different forms of depression which have distinct traits.
 Following are some of the unique types of depression that set themselves apart from others:

 - Postpartum depression.
 This form of mental illness occurs after a woman gives birth.
-Women who experience this condition go through major depression during or after their pregnancy.
+Women who experience this condition go through major depression after their pregnancy.
 The condition is thought to be caused by changes in a woman’s hormones.

 - Seasonal affective disorder.
 This unique form of depression occurs only during the winter months.
 Those affected experience depressive symptoms during the months of the year when there is less sunlight.
 This generally improves in the lighter and warmer months.